-Doc ID: CHC33015 Certificate III in Individual Support - Learner Handbook V4 Developed by and © Australian Salesmasters Training Co.
+Doc ID: CHC33021 Certificate III in Individual Support - Learner Handbook V2 Developed by and © Australian Salesmasters Training Co.
 All rights reserved

-CHCCCS015 - Provide individualised support
+CHCCCS031 - Provide individualised support

-This unit describes the skills and knowledge required to organise, provide and monitor support services within the limits established by an individualised plan.
-The individualised plan refers to the support or service provision plan developed for the individual accessing the service and may have many different names in different organisations.
+This unit describes the performance outcomes, skills and knowledge required to organise, provide and monitor personal support services for a person within the limits established by an individualised plan.
+The individualised plan refers to the support or service provision plan developed for the person accessing the service and may have different names in different organisations.